indonesia - mitigation

 Starting Point

 The mission of Askarimah is to unite ex-combatants, strengthen friendship, and find the identity of peace.
 Askarimah was born as a response to disappointment with Aceh's local political groups, which discriminate against women.
-When the rule that 30% of legislative members must be women finally emerged, women would still be the last choice.
+Even with the rule that requires 30% of legislative members to be women, women would still be the last choice.

 Peace Journey

-Many female ex-combatants fought in the war, but their struggle is not acknowledged, nor are they included in the written history.
-Therefore, two of Askarimah's main goals are to make women ex-combatants recognize that they took part in the battle and for history to reckon with their existence.
+Many female ex-combatants fought in the war, but their struggle is not recognised, and they are not included in the written history.
+Therefore, Askarimah's primary goals are to have women ex-combatants acknowledged for their participation in the battle and to ensure history recognises their existence.

-So far, Askarimah has contributed by advocating for women ex-combatants through various trainings in collaboration with Balai Syura and providing political education for all Askarimah members.
-These various trainings are carried out because many female ex-combatants receive stereotypes of not being fluent in Indonesian and not being able to read and write.
+So far, Askarimah has contributed by advocating for women ex-combatants through various training sessions in collaboration with Balai Syura and providing political education to all Askarimah members.
+These trainings are carried out because many female ex-combatants face stereotypes about not being fluent in Indonesian and being unable to read and write.

 Success Stories

-As a women's movement organization, Askarimah faces significant challenges, including the minimum recognition of its members' existence and abilities.
+As a women's movement organisation, Askarimah faces significant challenges, including the minimal recognition of its members' existence and abilities.
 Furthermore, there are horizontal conflicts among members.
-Many members can’t read or write, making them lack confidence.
-There is also the difficulty of achieving economic stability.
+Many members lack the ability to read or write, which undermines their confidence.
+Moreover, achieving economic stability is a challenging task.

 Despite numerous challenges, the name Askarimah is finally becoming known.
-The founders of Askarimah began to receive recognition for their abilities and existence.
-Furthermore, a few women activists from Askarimah could finally speak out and express their desires in the public sphere.
+The founders of Askarimah began to receive recognition for their contributions.
+Furthermore, some women activists from Askarimah could finally speak out and express their desires in the public sphere.

 -